-You may encounter the following error messages when running MRP Planning or performing related activities.
+You may encounter error messages when running MRP Planning or performing related activities.
 Error messages for the MRP Planning activity appear on the Background Task History form.
 Other errors may appear in a message box when you save a record.
-You should be able to diagnose and fix these errors using the solutions described below.
+You should be able to diagnose and fix these errors using the solutions described in this topic.